diogo-fernan/ir-rescue/README.md

 	* `<HOSTNAME>-<DATE>\`: `<DATE>` follows the `YYYYMMDD` format:
 		* `ir-rescue`\: folder for `ir-rescue`-related data
 			* `ir-rescue.log`: verbose log file of status messages;
-			* `screenshot-#`: numbered screenshots;
+			* `screenshot-#`: numbered screenshots for *ir-rescue-win* only;
 		* folders named according to the data type set for collection.

-`ir-rescue` needs to be run under a command line console with **administrator rights** and requires no arguments.
-It makes use of a configuration file to set desired options.
-As such, executing the script simply needs the issuing of the Batch file as follows:
+*ir-rescue-win* needs to be run under a command line console with **administrator rights** while *ir-rescue-nix* needs to be run under a command line window with **root privileges**.
+Both require no arguments and make use of a respective configuration file to set desired options.
+As such, executing the scripts simply needs the issuing of the files as follows:

+* `ir-rescue-win-v1.x.y.bat`, or
-* `ir-rescue.bat`
+* `ir-rescue-nix-v1.x.y.sh`.

 Some tools that perform recursive searches or scans are set only to recurse on specific folders.
 This makes the data collection more targeted while taking into account run time performance as the folders specified are likely locations for analysis due to extensive use by malware.
-By default, the locations set in `tools-win\cfg\recursive.txt` for **recursive search** are the following:

-* `C:\Users`;
-* `C:\ProgramData`;
-* `C:\Windows\Temp`;
-* `D:`.

-In turn, the locations also set in `tools-win\cfg\nonrecursive.txt` for **non-recursive search** are the following:

-* `C:\Windows\system(32|64)`;
-* `C:\Windows\system(32|64)\drivers`.

-Some of the tools have dedicated files with specific locations to and not to recurse.
-These are also kept under `tools-win\cfg\` and are named `recursive-<tool>.txt` and `nonrecursive-<tool>.txt`, with `<tool>` being changed to the tool name.
-All these files can be changed with the desired locations for analysis.
-Each file must have one **location as full path** without the trailing backslash per line.
+The locations for **recursive search** and **non-recursive search** for Windows and Unix systems can be changed at will in the respective text files under the configuration folders.
+Some of the tools have dedicated files with specific locations in which to and not to recurse.
+These are named `recursive-<tool>.txt` and `nonrecursive-<tool>.txt`, with `<tool>` being changed to the tool name.
+Each file must have one **location as full path** per line without trailing backslashes or forward slashes.

 During runtime, all characters printed to the Standard Output (`STDOUT`) and Standard Error (`STDERR`) channels are logged to UTF-8 encoded text files.
 This means that the output of tools are stored in corresponding folders and text files.
 Status ASCII messages are still printed to the console in order to check the execution progress.
-A temporary folder created under `%TEMP%\ir-rescue` is used to store runtime data (memory dump driver and links to VSS copies) and is deleted upon completion.
+A temporary folder created under `%TEMP%\ir-rescue` or `/tmp/ir-rescue` is used to store runtime data (*e.g.*, memory dump drivers and links to VSS copies) and is deleted upon completion.
 After collection, data can be compressed into a password-protected archive and accordingly deleted afterwards, if set to do so.

 # Configuration File

-The configuration file is composed of simple binary directives (`true` or `false`) for the general behaviour of the script, for which data types to collect and for which advanced tools to run.
-Lines preceded by a pound sign are considered comments.
+The configuration file of each *ir-rescue-win* and *ir-rescue-nix* are composed of simple binary directives (`true` or `false`) for the general behaviour of the scripts, for which data types to collect and for which advanced tools to run.
+Lines preceded by a hash sign (`#`) are considered comments.
 These are used to briefly describe what each option does, to enumerate folders, files or registry keys important to provide some context, as well as to list relevant tools.
+The descriptions below applies only to *ir-rescue-win*, but they serve as an example to understand the overall approach and the configuration file of *ir-rescue-nix*.

-Essentially, data is grouped into the types given by the following directives:
+For *ir-rescue-win*, data is grouped into the types given by the following directives:

 * `memory`: this options sets the collection of the memory;
 * `registry`: this option sets the collection of system and user registry;